Pekwerike/ZipBolt/README.md

 1. Refactor app to follow clean architecture with multiple modules
 2. Increase test coverage across all layers
 3. Refactor File transfer layer into a library
+4. Migrate the UI to Jetpack compose
-4. Create ZipBolt for ios, macOS, Windows, Linux, etc
+5. Create ZipBolt for ios, macOS, Windows, Linux, etc